Gnirps00/CS-E4780-project2/README.md

 #### 4. LRU Cache ([lru_cache.py](lru_cache.py))

-Caches generated Cypher queries for identical question-schema pairs to avoid redundant LLM calls, dramatically reducing response time for repeated questions and API costs.
+We cache generated Cypher queries for identical question-schema pairs to avoid redundant LLM calls.
+This dramatically reduces response time for repeated questions and API costs.

 **How it works:**
 - Uses question text + pruned schema as cache key